containrrr/watchtower/README.md

   centurylink/watchtower
 ```

-If pulling images from a private Docker registry, supply any authentication credentials with the environment variables `REPO_USER` and `REPO_PASS` or omit to leave watchtower load credentials from the default Docker config (`~/.docker/config.json`):
+If pulling images from a private Docker registry, supply any authentication credentials with the environment variables `REPO_USER` and `REPO_PASS`.

 ```
 docker run -d \